mvandermade/made-confirm-launch/README.md

 - Mac: `./gradlew packageReleaseDmg`
 - Debian flavours: `./gradlew packageReleaseDeb`

+- Typically you want to run the program periodically to enforce backups.
+You can run the program as-is and later supply the command line arguments you want, only -program= is mandatory.

 ### Developers
 - Select JDK17 (higher not supported right now)
 - Run allTests task `./gradlew allTests` or to run: `./gradlew composeApp:run`